-Tabling of the 2024/25 MTREF budget by 31 March 2024
+Tabling of the 2025/26 MTREF budget by 31 March 2025

-As per Section 16(2) of the MFMA, the 2024/25 Annual Budget must be tabled in Council by 31 March 2024.
-Thus, if the Mayor of the municipality becomes aware of any impending non-compliance with regards to the tabling of the Annual Budget by 31 March 2024, an application for the extension of time limits in terms of Section 27(2) of the MFMA in the format contained in Schedule G of the MBRR (Annexure D) must be made by the Mayor of the municipality to the MEC for Finance before 31 March 2024.
-Similarly, if the Mayor of the municipality becomes aware of any actual non-compliance with regards to the tabling of the Annual Budget by 31 March 2024, a notification of the actual non-compliance in terms of Section 27(3) of the MFMA in the format contained in Schedule G of the MBRR must be made by the Mayor of the municipality to the MEC for Finance.
+In line with Section 16(2) of the MFMA, the 2025/26 Annual Budget must be tabled in Council by 31 March 2025.
+Thus, if the Mayor of the municipality becomes aware of any impending non-compliance with regards to the tabling of the Annual Budget by 31 March 2025, an application for the extension of time limits in terms of Section 27(2) of the MFMA in the format contained in Schedule G of the MBRR (Annexure D) must be made by the Mayor of the municipality to the MEC for Finance before 31 March 2025.
+Similarly, if the Mayor of the municipality becomes aware of any actual non-compliance with regards to the tabling of the Annual Budget by 31 March 2025, a notification of the actual non-compliance in terms of Section 27(3) of the MFMA in the format contained in Schedule G of the MBRR must be made by the Mayor of the municipality to the MEC for Finance.

-Consideration of the 2024/25 Annual Budget by 31 May 2024
+Consideration of the approval of the 2025/26 Annual Budget by 31 May 2025

-As per Section 24(1) of the MFMA, the municipal Council must consider the approval of the 2024/25 Annual Budget by 31 May 2024.
-Thus, if the Mayor of the municipality becomes aware of any impending non-compliance with regards to the consideration of the approval of the 2024/25 Annual Budget by 31 May 2024, an application for the extension of time limits in terms of Section 27(2) of the MFMA in the format contained in Schedule G of the MBRR must be made by the Mayor of the municipality to the MEC for Finance before 31 May 2024.
-Similarly, if the Mayor of the municipality becomes aware of any actual non-compliance with regards to the consideration of the approval of the 2024/25 Annual Budget by 31 May 2024, a notification of the actual non-compliance in terms of Section 27(3) of the MFMA in the format contained in Schedule G of the MBRR must be made by the Mayor of the municipality to the MEC for Finance.
+As per Section 24(1) of the MFMA, the municipal Council must consider the approval of the 2025/26 Annual Budget by 31 May 2025.
+Thus, if the Mayor of the municipality becomes aware of any impending non-compliance with regards to the consideration of the approval of the 2025/26 Annual Budget by 31 May 2025, an application for the extension of time limits in terms of Section 27(2) of the MFMA in the format contained in Schedule G of the MBRR must be made by the Mayor of the municipality to the MEC for Finance before 31 May 2025.
+Similarly, if the Mayor of the municipality becomes aware of any actual non-compliance with regards to the consideration of the approval of the 2025/26 Annual Budget by 31 May 2025, a notification of the actual non-compliance in terms of Section 27(3) of the MFMA in the format contained in Schedule G of the MBRR must be made by the Mayor of the municipality to the MEC for Finance.